Guangzhou Baiyun Railway Station (Guangzhou Metro): Platforms

 The currently open Line 12/24 section has three side-by-side island platforms, with Line 24 on the outermost sides and Line 12 on the inside.
 The island platform in the middle was opened first, and the island platforms on both sides will not be opened until Line 24 is opened.

 There is a set of double storage lines at the south end of the Line 12 platform, and there is a connecting line to Line 24 near the up and down lines.

 Entrances/exits

-The station has 9 points of entry/exit.
-Among them, Exits F, G and H, located in the arrival concourse on the first underground floor of the national railway station is entry only (into the metro station), and one-way security check measures are implemented so that passengers can take the metro without having to go through security again after exiting the national railway station.
-Exits D and K are accessible via elevators.
+The station has 11 points of entry/exit.
+Among them, Exits F, G, H and J, located in the arrival concourse on the first underground floor of the national railway station is entry only (into the metro station), and one-way security check measures are implemented so that passengers can take the metro without having to go through security again after exiting the national railway station.
+Exits D and K are equipped with elevators.